Flamiiinius/C-RAT/README.md

 TODO:
 ---------------
-Update Unit tests

-Create an User Manual

-Create a page for the admin
+- Create an admin page;

-Change configurations to an .txt, instead of hard coded
+- Change configurations to an .txt, instead of hard coded;